 Boards designed for specific dielectric attributes of most FR4 laminates may not function correctly when placed on higher thermal capacity materials.
 It is important to understand the function of the board and that a laminate or a final finish change could alter the designer’s intent.
 As an example, a typical mid-range Tg laminate has a Dk of 4.25 at 1GHz while a high temp material from the same manufacturer is at 4.6.
 The Df ranges from 0.016 to 0.023 on the higher thermal capacity material.
 If you have questions about the direction to go, consultation with the designer is a must.
 4. Will the current PCB design need to be changed?

 Many manufacturers may have issues processing your order in time.
-There could be issues with outsourcing your final finish, they may not stock the laminate that you need, or they might not even be able to produce RoHS compliant product.
+There could be issues with outsourcing your final finish, they may not stock the laminate that you need, or they might not even be able to produce RoHS-compliant products.
 Normally the processing of a RoHS board is not appreciably longer than a normal board.
-Active Sales is able to provide quickturn solutions for your lead-free needs.
+Active Sales is able to provide quick-turn solutions for your lead-free needs.
 Contact your sales representative.
 6. What will the boards be used for?
 Are you in the testing phase or production phase?

-If you are just beginning to test your processes you may be able to reduce your costs by having prototype boards manufactured on the less expensive, lower thermal capacity laminates.
-You could even consider using a less expensive final finish on boards that are truly process prototypes.
-You might even consider trialing different final finishes using the lower Tg laminates.
+If you are just beginning to test your processes you may be able to reduce your costs by having prototype boards manufactured on the less expensive, lower thermal capacity laminates, You could even consider using a less expensive final surface finish like LF Hasl or Immersion Silver.
 Once you reach production runs, obviously you need to make sure you’re using the proper laminates and finishes required.
-7. What additional information should be added to the fabrication documentation to ensure the boards will come back RoHS compliant?• First, add a statement that either lists the 6 offending elements or manufacture/fabricate to meet the EU RoHS Directive.• Second, state the type of material you need using the IPC-4101 spec sheets and list any tolerances you expect the material to meet.• Or you could list a preferred laminate by manufacturer & name and add "or equivalent".• Ask for certification that the board is RoHS compliant and for traceable markings if they are not already present on the boards.
+7. What additional information should be added to the fabrication documentation to ensure the boards will come back RoHS compliant?• First, add a statement that either lists the 6 offending elements or manufactures/fabricate to meet the EU RoHS Directive.• Second, state the type of material you need using the IPC-4101 spec sheets and list any tolerances you expect the material to meet.• Or you could list a preferred laminate by manufacturer & name and add "or equivalent".• Ask for certification that the board is RoHS compliant and for traceable markings if they are not already present on the boards.
 The same requirements should be added to your purchase order.